 This is a reminder that the Report of Foreign Bank and Financial Accounts (“FBAR”), T.D.
 90-22.1, for calendar year 2011, is due by June 30, 2012.

-The 2011 FBAR regulations extend the FBAR requirement to some U.S. beneficiaries of foreign trusts, such as foreign insurance trusts.
+The 2011 revised regulations now extend the FBAR requirement to some U.S. beneficiaries of foreign trusts, including foreign asset protection trusts.
 The new regulations apply to U.S. beneficiaries of a foreign trust who have a reportable financial interest in the trust.
-A U.S. person has a reportable financial interest if the U.S. person had more than a fifty percent (50%) present beneficial interest in a trust’s assets or if the U.S. person received more than fifty percent of the current income of the trust.
+A U.S. person has a reportable financial interest if the U.S. person had more than a fifty percent (50%) present beneficial interest in a trust’s assets or if the U.S. person received more than fifty percent of the income of the trust.
 The beneficial interest in the assets of the trust must be a “present” beneficial interest for the FBAR to apply.
 A beneficiary of a purely discretionary trust, i.e., where trust distributions are made solely in the discretion of a trustee does not have a “present” interest.
 However, with respect to the trust income, a beneficiary who receives more than fifty percent of trust’s “current” (i.e., annual) income has a financial interest that is reportable on the FBAR.

 Under prior FBAR regulations, there was ambiguity as to whether a discretionary trust beneficiary was subject to the FBAR.
-Beneficiaries of a foreign discretionary trust may only receive distributions at the discretion of the foreign trustee.
+Usually, beneficiaries of a foreign asset protection trust received distributions at the discretion of the foreign trustee.
 The new rules clarify that only a present beneficial interest gives rise to the FBAR and only beneficiaries who receive more than fifty percent of a trust’s current income are subject to the FBAR.

-- Even if the annuity policy or insurance policy was cancelled in 2011, and the trust account closed during 2011, if they existed at any point during 2011, an FBAR is required.
+- Even if the trust account was closed during 2011, if the account existed at any point during 2011, an FBAR is required.

 - The requirement to file the FBAR exists irrespective of whether you filed new IRS Form 8938, Statement of Foreign Financial Assets.
 Please see our discussion regarding new Form 8938.